netcosports/Astrolabe/README.md

 ## 4. Loader decorator

 Astrolabe provides great way to load async content into recycle container.
-Since your content can be used with different dataSources, we provided Loader decorator which wraps target dataSource and provide same interface.
+Since your content can be used with different dataSources, we provided ```LoaderDecoratorSource``` which wraps target dataSource and provide same interface.
 For example:

 ```swift
 let containerView = CollectionView<LoaderDecoratorSource<CollectionViewSource>>()